 Whitespace on a road trip allows room for the tendrils of the experience to wind through the windscreen, into the cracks and crevices of our psyche to massage our imaginations.
 The greatest journeys take us on a metaphorical learning curve of self: no one comes back from a road trip less resolved than how they departed.

 Essentially a competitive road trip, rallying offers similar spirituality – don’t be scared off by the word – in a more challenging context.
 Testing their stamina, ambition and resourcefulness, the competitors scrape another layer off their ultimate capability.
 Putting the body and mind under extreme duress is part of the thrill of existence: and is there a better way to have existence fully envelope a consciousness, than fighting for victory on one of the great marathon rallies?

 Porsches and philosophy on a misty Wednesday morning: you’re welcome.
 Anyone who wants to stay up late drinking whiskey and potentially talking this stuff in a remote Alpine ski lodge next June should find a way onto the Twinspark Racing Bergmeister Tour.
 In the morning, the philosophically less interested take off to drive legendary mountain passes and we hang back, mentally drifting off piste and doing our own thing.
 The best times await us when we just let them come.

-Tuthill Porsche ran an amazing SIXTEEN 911s on this year’s Safari Rally, which must make Richard Tuthill the most philosophical of all of us: he is certainly an inspiring person to work with.
+Tuthill Porsche ran an amazing sixteen 911s on this year’s Safari Rally, which must make Richard Tuthill the most philosophical of all of us: he is certainly an inspiring person to work with.
 Though he will vehemently deny this, his reponsibility for so many epic past projects tells a different story.
 If you’re looking for the ultimate Porsche Road Trip, then Safari is your thing.
-Talk to Tuthills about their plans for 2015: there will be cars available.